HosamHasanRamadan/github_vault/blogs/flutter_journy_notes/flutter_journey_notes.md

 ### You have to have a unified global place to handle platform permissions

 ### Global Event Stream is awesome for whom who concerned

+### I hate `try catch.
+Returning result with value and error is better, but it should in the core of the lang like rust.
+Exception propagation is a huge question that need to be taken in consideration before starting the app